- Access Croydon - privacy notice

-How does the council process special categories of personal data?
+How the council processes special categories of personal data

 The council processes health information if it needs to make reasonable adjustments to the recruitment process for candidates who have a disability, for example whether adjustments need to be made during a test or interview.
 This is to carry out its obligations and exercise specific rights in relation to employment.

 Where the council processes other special categories of data, such as information about ethnic origin, sexual orientation, religion or belief, marital status, gender re-assignment and age status this is for equal opportunities monitoring purposes.

 Data that the council uses for equality purposes is anonymised for any publication purposes and is collected with the express consent of candidates, which can be withdrawn at any time.
 Applicants are entirely free to decide whether or not to provide such data and there are no consequences of failing to do so.
 This data is kept in a secure online location with limited access only by specific HR individuals.
 Equality data cannot be seen by line management or other employees.